transferhp/CloudCertificationNotes/notes/GCP/professional_machine_learning_engineer.md

 - Use Feature Store for structured data (online serving of features for online prediction)

+- Use *BigQuery* to process structured data and use *Dataflow* to process unstructured data

 ### Best practices for training a model

 - For small datasets, train a model within the **Notebook instance**